SmartCloud Connect Registration Wizard¶

 1. Authorize Salesforce data access for SmartCloud Connect (with OAuth 2.0) or

-2. Enter your Salesforce login credentials in SmartCloud Connect so they will be used when the Add-In accesses Salesforce
+2. Enter your Salesforce login credentials in SmartCloud Connect so they will be used when the Add-In/Chrome Extension accesses Salesforce

 For extra security, authorizing Salesforce data access for SmartCloud Connect with OAuth is the preferred method – rather than entering your Salesforce login and password directly – because this way you will ensure that your Salesforce password is only kept in your notes and no extraneous services have it stored.
 Besides, you will not have to re-authorize SmartCloud Connect access to Salesforce data in case you change your Salesforce password.